-Brian Santos: It's time to lay down the law -- the three immutable laws of painting.
+It's time to lay down the law—there are three immutable laws of painting.
 These are the secrets of painting that will deliver the best results every time, no professional painter required.
 Each law is used to control the paint in its liquid state.
 This will help the paint stay as fresh as the first time you used it, even years later.
 Understanding and utilizing these laws dictates the way you apply paint.
-To be a Wall Wizard, you have to master the medium, so it does not master you.
+Read on for our expert tips for a perfect paint job.

 Material mover.
 A paint can is strictly a storage and delivery container.
 It was never designed to be painted from or carried around; it's too awkward and heavy.
 Plus, you will never be able to evenly dip a paint roller in the can like you would on a tray.
 In other simple but forgotten problems, you are more likely to knock it over and spill it, especially the gallon size.
 That’s a mess no one wants to deal with.

 Material management.
-Pour only 1/2 inch of paint into a plastic bucket to stage and control it before application.
+Pour only 1/2 inch of paint into a plastic bucket or paint tray to stage and control it before application.
 This forces you to refresh the paint more often, keeping it in its liquid state for better flow and bond to the surface.

 Cap it.
 Reduce paint's exposure to air by immediately replacing the lid on the paint can.
 Cover your working container (bucket or tray) with a paper plate or other flat device that can be removed and placed quickly.